srich36/TodayILearned/til_docs/Compilers/ASTs.md

 - Modifying ASTs and generating the source from those ASTs allow you to programmatically refactor code
     - This is how `eslint` and `prettier` automatically fix code

+## JIT

+- The first time a set of instructions is encountered it is compiled into native machine code.
+This is then cached upon subsquent invocations